IBM/raft-fabric-sample/README.md

 When the reader has completed this code pattern, they will understand how to:

-* Understand how the raft algorithm works
+* Understand how the Raft algorithm works
 * Understand how to build and run a Raft ordering service with multiple organizations in Hyperledger Fabric
 * Test the ordering service fault tolerance by deleting (crashing) one of the ordering nodes
 * Submit transactions and run a blockchain network on using a Raft ordering service